nikitagusarov/website_source/content/en/post/2021-09-26-shortcuts/index.md

 ## What is Vim?

-Because my blog is not oriented at some particular audithory, I believe some of you may never have heard about [Vi](http://ex-vi.sourceforge.net/) or [Vim](https://www.vim.org/) (which stands for *Vi IMproved*).
+Because my blog is not oriented at some particular auditory, I believe some of you may never have heard about [Vi](http://ex-vi.sourceforge.net/) or [Vim](https://www.vim.org/) (which stands for *Vi IMproved*).
-There exist some other forks and reimplementations of *Vim* like [Neovim](https://neovim.io/), for example, but this is not that important.
+There exist some other forks and reimplementation of *Vim* like [Neovim](https://neovim.io/), for example, but this is not that important.
-The key idea here is that *Vim* is tiny, simple and yet very powerfull text editor, with a very specific workflow.
+The key idea here is that *Vim* is tiny, simple and yet very powerful text editor, with a very specific workflow.

-Nowadays, a vast majority of software focuses on visual mode functionnality and most of the shortcuts must be called by a specific control key (usually `Ctrl`, `Win` or `Alt`).
+Nowadays, a vast majority of software focuses on visual mode functionality and most of the shortcuts must be called by a specific control key (usually `Ctrl`, `Win` or `Alt`).
 This greatly limits the usability of some patterns, making it impossible to call some of the commands with single hand.

 But *Vim* completely bypasses such limitations through introduction of various *modes* (command and insert modes, in original *Vim* text editor).
-The main idea of proposing several functionnal modes, among which one may navigate with single-key commands makes it astounishingly handy to use.
+The main idea of proposing several functional modes, among which one may navigate with single-key commands makes it astonishingly handy to use.
 Consequently, this approach allows to use character keys to input commands and remap some of the inconvenient combinations: for example, remapping directional arrows to `h`, `j`, `k` and `l` keys.
 Just imagine, navigation without moving your hand away from printing position!
 For some more insight into *vi* editing one may see the '[Why, oh WHY, do those #?@! nutheads use vi?](http://www.viemu.com/a-why-vi-vim.html)' post.